Dear Parents and Carers,

 Snack:

-Snack money is £1 per week (This works out at only 20p per day!).
-This provides a healthy snack each day, weekly fresh playdough and regular baking activities.
+Snack money is £1 per week for part time children and £2 per week for full time children (This works out at only 20p per snack!).
+This provides a healthy snack each day (two per day for full time children), weekly fresh playdough and regular baking activities.

 School Places:

 Please be aware that having a Nursery place at Evelyn’s Nursery does NOT guarantee you a school place.
+School place admissions open in the autumn term prior to your child starting Reception.
 Please read the Admissions criteria for selection carefully to understand which children will be given priority, if there are not enough places available.

 Miss Markland, Mrs Brown and Miss Stockley